com-480-data-visualization/team-rhj/README.md

   - d3.js
   - Nextjs

+### Lectures
+We will carefully follow the recommendations and techniques learned in the the following lectures :
+  - **Lecture Data**: To ensure that our data visualizations are accurate, informative, and visually appealing.
+  - **Lecture Interaction**: For the interactive map and the filters bar.
+  - **Lecture Perception Colors**: To ensure that our visualizations are accessible to all users, intuitive, and easy to understand.
+  - **Lecture Maps**: For the interactive map.
+  - **Lecture Graphs**: For the different graphs we will use in the deepdive page.

 ### Extra ideas

 If time permits, we have some ideas of visualizations that could elevate the project experience: